ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 But if you’re talking about buying that new building or piece of equipment for your business, then return on investment is the correct phrase and measurement to use.

-Other than that, they both really mean how much money you are spending on something for your business and what the return on that something is going to be.
+Other than that, they both really mean how much money you are spending on something for your business and what the return on that investment will be.

 How to Calculate ROAS